bediger4000/linked_lists/README.md

 #### Analysis

-This problem requires 2 pointers into the last, one that leads, and a 2nd that's k+1 elements behind.
+This problem requires 2 pointers into the list, one that leads, and a 2nd that's k+1 elements behind.
 When the leader is null/nil,
 the 2nd pointer has the node before the element to be